ktc-yuji-torii/confluence-scraper/README.md

-# Golang Devcontainers
+# Confluence Scraper

-Golang Devcontainers is a project that provides a development environment for Go using Visual Studio Code Dev Containers.
+Confluence Scraper is a powerful tool designed to retrieve and save structured Confluence page data.
+This project leverages Confluence's REST API to comprehensively extract data and store it in JSON format.
+It is specifically designed for use in Retrieval-Augmented Generation (RAG) models.
 For more details, please refer to the documentation in your preferred language.

 - [English](./docs/en/README.md)
 - [日本語](./docs/ja/README.md)